Modularity of preferential attachment graphs: Model and main result

-We focus on a particular random graph model, called here simply a \textit{preferential attachment graph} (consult \cite{BA_basic,Bol_Rio_chapter,Hofstad_2017}).
-Given $h,n \in \mathbb{N}$ we construct a preferential attachment graph $G_n^h$ in two phases.
-In the first phase we sample a particular random tree $T_{hn}$, its vertices are called mini-vertices.
-(We call $T_{hn}$ a tree, however loops, i.e. single-vertex edges, are allowed in $T_{hn}$.)
+We focus on a particular random graph model, called here simply the \textit{preferential attachment graph} (consult \cite{BA_basic,Bol_Rio_chapter,Hofstad_2017}).
+Given $h,n \in \mathbb{N}$, we construct a preferential attachment graph $G_n^h$ in two phases.
+In the first phase we sample a particular random tree $T_{hn}$, whose vertices are called mini-vertices.
+(We call $T_{hn}$ a tree, however it might be disconnected, and loops, i.e. single-vertex edges, are allowed in $T_{hn}$.)
 Next, the appropriate mini-vertices of $T_{hn}$ are grouped to form vertices of $G_n^h$.
-Let us describe this procedure in details.\\ \textbf{Phase 1.} We start the whole process with $T_1$ which is a graph consisting of a single mini-vertex $1$ with a single loop (thus degree of vertex $1$ is $2$).
-For $t \geq 1$ graph $T_{t+1}$ is built upon $T_{t}$ by adding a mini-vertex $(t+1)$ and joining it by an edge with a mini-vertex $i$ according to the following probability distribution:
+Let us describe this procedure in detail.\\ \textbf{Phase 1.} We start the whole process with $T_1$ which is a graph consisting of a single mini-vertex $1$ with a single loop (thus the degree of vertex $1$ is $2$).
+For $t \geq 1$, the graph $T_{t+1}$ is built upon $T_{t}$ by adding a mini-vertex $(t+1)$ and joining it by an edge with a mini-vertex $i$ according to the following probability distribution: